jeottesen/win10-default-profile/scripts/README.md

 |   | default-apps.xml  # Optional
 ```

 The helper script allows you to drag and drop zip files onto the bat to apply different default profiles quickly.
 It also runs the powershell script without changing making you change the execution policy.

+**Note:** You will need to modify the scripts to point to the right folders.